jn202871/Library-Book-Inventory-System/README.md

 Book information and current CRN value will be stored in the two included text files.

-CRN values start at 1 and the first 3 are already prefilled.
-To add or remove books simply use the menu at the top of the window.
+CRN values start at 0 and automatically increase and save.

 Note that deleted books CRN values are not reused, EX. if book a with CRN 2 is deleted and there is book b with CRN 3, a new book c will have a CRN of 4 instead of 2.